robinmetral/gatsby-theme-oss/README.md

 # Under Construction

-Blazing fast "Under Construction" page with a blazing quick setup.
+Blazing fast [Gatsby](https://gatsbyjs.org) starter with a blazing quick setup.

+Deploy in minutes and use as a temporary landing page while you build your Gatsby site.

 - [:fire: Features](#fire-features)
   - [:rocket: Blazing quick setup](#rocket-blazing-quick-setup)